netantman/machine-learning/meta-learning/ML-workflow.md

         - What is its problem in high-dimension?
     - [Logistic Regression](../supervised-learning/logistic-regression.ipynb)
         - What is the formulation, in particular, the loss function?
+        - How are parameters estimated?
         - How does it compare to other classification algorithms?
+Advantages and diadvantages?
     - [Decision tree](../supervised-learning/CART.ipynb) and variants
         - What are the usual loss functions, for both regression and classification?
         - [bagging](../supervised-learning/boosting.ipynb) and [random forest](../supervised-learning/random-forest.ipynb)